18.114.050 LAND USE AND SITE DEVELOPMENT STANDARDS – GENERAL.

 .070 Structural Height and Lot Width Requirements.
 This section contains general building height and parcel width requirements that apply to this Zone, except as otherwise provided by this chapter.

 .0701 Maximum Permitted Structural Height.
-Except as otherwise provided in this chapter, the maximum structural height of any building or structure shall not exceed the maximum height depicted in Exhibit 1 of the Specific Plan document (Maximum Permitted Structural Heights) as amended on September 16, 1997, the provisions of which are incorporated herein by this reference ("Amended Exhibit 1").
-Amended Exhibit 1, a copy of which is attached to Ordinance No. 5613, is on file in the Planning Department.
+Except as otherwise provided in this Code, the maximum structural height of any building or structure shall not exceed the maximum height defined in Section 18.40.080 (Structural Height Limitations - Anaheim Commercial Recreation Area) and shown on the Anaheim Commercial Recreation Area Maximum Permitted Structural Height Map, a copy of which is attached to Ordinance No. 6573, and is on file in the Planning and Building Department.

 .0702 Maximum Permitted Structural Height at the Required Setback.
 As specified in this chapter, all structures shall have a maximum permitted structural height at the required setback in order to provide a scale appropriate for pedestrians and to permit sunlight to reach the street.
 These heights are defined specifically for each District setback.